lorrli274/next/courses/community/CSS Tricks/Gulp/L2 Combine Webpack with Gulp 4/Browsersync.md

 }
 ```

-The **Dev Middleware** enables BrowserSync to process what was defined as entry in *Webpack.js*.
-To give it this information we import the config module.
-Hot Middlware on the other hand checks for changes in app components like `.vue` files for Vue.js to inject.
+The **Dev Middleware** enables BrowserSync to process what was defined as entry in *webpack.js*.
+To give it this information we import the config module. **Hot Middlware**, on the other hand, checks for changes in app components like `.vue` files for Vue.js to inject.

-Since we cannot hot reload files like *Main.js*, we watch them and reload the window on change.
-Again, if you don't need HMR, remove *webpackHotMiddleware.*
+Since we cannot hot reload files like *main.js*, we **watch** them and reload the window on change.
+Again, if you don't need HMR, remove *webpackHotMiddleware*.